HomeProjectDocumentationDownloadScreenshots/videos

 Some of the most useful actions are the store and restore actions.
 In the following example, we will explain how to use the store and restore actions for 3 protocols: SIP (text), Diameter (binary) and TCAP (api).

-• SIP (text).
-There are several ways to use the store action for a text protocol:
+SIP (text).
+There are several ways to use

-• You want the entire value of a protocol field: in this case, the store action can simply be used as:
+in this case, the store action can simply be used as:

 <store name="MYVAR" entity="via"></store>